ros2/design/articles/qos_configurability.md

     QosOverridingOptions{QosPolicyKind::Durability});
 ```

-The above API mentions having some "defaults".
+The above API mentions having some default set of QoS settings that are reconfigurable.
 The intent is to provide a less verbose option, where the user can opt-in to reconfigurability of these default QoS settings with a single flag.

 Proposed defaults: